 We aim to create a space where a diverse group of young people can work with like-minded peers, take artistic and personal risks, and meet collaborators within a safe and supportive environment.
 Through our mentorship-based training programs we connect participants to the larger Canadian Theatre ecology.

 We give youth the responsibility of being treated like professionals.
 Paprika gives their participants the autonomy to create new work that is their own, while giving them the tools, training and mentorship to push their artistic skills as far as they will go.
-We provide an opportunity for youth to be leaders, we ensure that young artists are well equipped to find employment in diverse cultural industries and to become our successors.
+We provide an opportunity for youth to be leaders, and we ensure that young artists are well equipped to find employment in diverse cultural industries and to become our successors.

 We pride ourselves on being an entirely youth-run organization, focused on serving emerging artists.
 We strongly believe that young people are willing and able to take on leadership roles as they continue to learn and grow in their artistic work, in their careers and in their communities.